+[Some of the image annotations do not appear in this key - eg CI (or Cl?)
+(Plate 2E), VD (Plates 5B, 5E)]

 PLATE 1: SAMPLE PREPARATION

-High quality sample surface preparation is crucial for good quality petrographic analyses.
+High-quality sample surface preparation is crucial for good petrographic analyses.
 Poor dissemination of particles, scratches, relief issues, residual alumina oxide powder, poor cleaning, residual oil on the surface, and so on, all affect the quality of the surface.
-Scratches and residual polishing materials and oil marks will affect reflectance readings, and may potentially affect accurate maceral classification.
+Scratches, residual polishing materials and oil marks will affect reflectance readings, and may potentially affect accurate maceral classification.
 Relief issues can be problematic with focusing, but may not be possible to remove completely.
 Poor particle distribution, or the inclusion of too many particles <30 microns, will affect the statistical representation of the analyses.
 It is possible to screen out the -30 micron particles, but this must be noted in the results.
 SABS ISO 7404 part 2 applies to sample preparation, but as there are many different polishing instruments on the market today, with different consumables (polishing disks and lubricants) available in different countries, many variations of the standard are applied.
 The petrographer must ensure the preparation facility is as optimal as possible.
-Samples can be repolished between analyses if required (final stage normally sufficient).
+Samples can be repolished between analyses if required (final stage polishing is normally sufficient).

 Plate

 Poor particle dispersion and inclusion of many particles below 30 microns.
-As per the SABS ISO Standard 7404 part 2, the <30 micron particles may be screened out to increase the statistical representivity of particles suitable for petrographic analysis.
-Too much binding resin will also affect the particle distribution and statistical representivity of the analysis. (x500 oil).
+As per the SABS ISO Standard 7404 part 2, the <30 micron particles may be screened out to increase the statistical representativity of particles suitable for petrographic analysis.
+Too much binding resin will also affect the particle distribution and statistical representativity of the analysis. (x500 oil).

-Particle showing variable polishing: left side has scratches, right side appears scratch free at this magnification.
+Particle showing variable polishing: left side has scratches, right side appears scratch-free at this magnification.
 This could be due to incorrect positioning of the block mount in the polisher.
 (Note scale x100, air objective x10).

 Image showing scratches on the surface.
 Re-polishing is required. (x500 oil).

 Residual oil on surface: the oil requires final stage polishing to remove it.
 It appears to have infilled the cracks as well, giving a bluish hue to sections of the particle.
-Any rainbow effects, blueish hues, and so on, are due to residual oil, or remnant polishing lubricant on the sample surface. (x500 oil).
+Any rainbow effects, bluish hues, and so on, are due to residual oil, or remnant polishing lubricant on the sample surface. (x500 oil).

 Residual polishing material on surface of sample giving brown haze to some components.
 Samples must be cleaned thoroughly after polishing to remove all residues. (x500 oil).